odoo/documentation/content/applications/websites/website/pages/seo.rst

    - Odoo provides several modules to help you build your website content, such as :doc:`eCommerce <../../ecommerce>`, :doc:`Blog <../../blog>`, :doc:`eLearning
      <../../elearning>`, and :doc:`Forum <../../forum>`.
-   - All Odoo themes rely on the CSS Framework `Bootstrap <https://getbootstrap.com/>`_ to render efficiently according to the device: desktop, tablet, or mobile, which positively impacts ranking in search engines.
+   - All Odoo :doc:`themes <../web_design/themes>` rely on the CSS Framework `Bootstrap
+     <https://getbootstrap.com/>`_ to render efficiently according to the device: desktop, tablet,
+     or mobile, which positively impacts ranking in search engines.

 Content optimization
 ====================